Mistralys/mailcode/README.md

 these, simply run a `composer install` in the package's folder, and point your browser there.

-- `translator.php` - Translate a text with Mailcode commands to a supported syntax.
+- Syntax translator - Translate a document with Mailcode commands to a supported syntax.
+- Syntax highlighter - Syntax highlight a document with Mailcode commands.
-- `extractPhoneCountries.php` - Extracts a countries list for the `showphone` command.
+- Phone countries extractor - Extracts a country list for the `showphone` command.

 [DateTool]: https://velocity.apache.org/tools/devel/apidocs/org/apache/velocity/tools/generic/DateTool.html